Last Updated: April 2026

 Halcyon

 Want something sweeter?
-Halcyon has a fine selection of flavored iced frappes or even a coffee martini.
-Network over Halcyon’s tabletop s’mores.
+Halcyon has flavored iced frappes and even a coffee martini.
+Bonus: tabletop s’mores you can roast at your booth.

 218 W 4th St, halcyoncoffeebar.com